CUDAFundamentals9x/Examples/vectorsSum/README.md

-Simple CUDA kernel for sum the elements of tow arrays.
+Simple CUDA kernel that sum the elements of two arrays.